hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 9. **Ensure Branch is Updated**.
 Check if main has been updated since you started work and rebase.
 Follow these steps [Updating Your Branch]((https://github.com/hiero-ledger/hiero-sdk-python/blob/main/README_upstream.md)):

 10. **Review Network Test Outcomes**.
 Once your issue is solved on your branch, publish your branch and visit your python sdk repository https://github.com/your_name/hiero_sdk_python.
+Your push will trigger Hiero Solo Integration Tests which is our network test suite.
+Review outcome and fix any code.

-10. **Create a Ready to Review Pull Request**.
+11. **Create a Ready to Review Pull Request**.
 Visit your pull request at [Pull Requests](https://github.com/hiero-ledger/hiero-sdk-python/pulls) and at the bottom, change it from draft to 'Ready for Review'.
 Before you do so, ensure:
-- [x] Review the pull request, checking:
+- [x] Hiero Solo Integration Tests pass.
 - [x] All commits are marked as verified.
 If not, you'll need to back-sign [Signing Guide](https://github.com/hiero-ledger/hiero-sdk-python/blob/main/Commit_Signing.md).
 - [x] Files changed are as expected and the issue is resolved, or a comment left that you require help to finish.
-  - [x] No sensitive information is revealed
+- [x] No sensitive information is revealed.
+- [x] Your description of the pull request is updated to communicate the changes.

-10. **Wait for Reviews**.
+12. **Wait for Reviews**.
 Our maintainers will be notified automatically of your pull request and provide feedback.

-11. **Update Code Given Feedback**.
+13. **Update Code Given Feedback**.
 Create additional commits to resolve applicable feedback and ask for a review once completed.

-12. **Wait for Pulling to Main**.
+14. **Wait for Merging to Main**.
 When your pull request is approved, it will shortly be merged into main.
 Congratulations and thank you!

-Your recent push should show at the top and click to create a pull request from that.
-For more advanced users, we recommend creating a draft pull request as soon as you are assigned to the issue and building on that to help us avoid conflicts.
-Our maintainers will be notified to review your pull request.
-All Pull Requests must be approved by at least one member of the SDK team before merging.
-It will be merged as a squashed pull request to keep the commit history tidy.

 ## Feature Requests